 - 2.1.
-The governing board is responsible for: - The overall implementation and monitoring of this policy. - 2.2.
-The headteacher is responsible for: - The practices and procedures outlined in this policy and ensuring that their effectiveness is monitored.
+The Local Governing Body is responsible for: - The overall implementation and monitoring of this policy. - 2.2.
+The Headteacher is responsible for:

-- Ensuring that the school maintains details of agencies and resources that may assist in preventing and addressing cyberbullying. - Reviewing the procedures outlined in the school's E-safety Policy to ensure that pupils protect themselves from cyberbullying online. - Ensuring all incidents of cyberbullying are reported and dealt with in accordance with the school's Anti-bullying Policy: Pupils.
+- The practices and procedures outlined in this policy and ensuring that their effectiveness is monitored.
+Ensuring that the school maintains details of agencies and resources that may assist in preventing and addressing cyberbullying. - Reviewing procedures regarding e-safety to ensure that pupils protect themselves from cyberbullying online. - Ensuring all incidents of cyberbullying are reported and dealt with in accordance with the school's Anti-bullying Policy.

 2.3.
-The DSL is responsible for:
+The Designated Safeguarding Lead (DSL) is responsible for:

-- Ensuring all policies that relate to safeguarding, including cyberbullying, are reviewed and updated regularly. - Ensuring all staff are aware that they must report any issues concerning cyberbullying and know how to do so. - Providing training to all staff so that they feel confident identifying pupils at risk of being cyberbullied and know how to make referrals when a pupil is at risk. - Ensuring that parents are provided access to this policy so that they are fully aware of the school's responsibility to safeguard pupils and their welfare. - Ensuring all pupils are taught about cyberbullying and how they should report a concern. - Ensuring all staff are aware of their responsibilities by providing clear guidance for staff on the use of technology, both inside and outside of school. - 2.4.
+- Ensuring all policies that relate to safeguarding, including cyberbullying, are reviewed and updated regularly. - Ensuring all staff are aware that they must report any issues concerning cyberbullying and know how to do so. - Providing training to all staff so that they feel confident identifying pupils at risk of being cyberbullied and know how to report when they suspect a pupil is at risk. - Ensuring that parents are provided access to this policy so that they are fully aware of the school's responsibility to safeguard pupils and their welfare. - Ensuring all pupils are taught about cyberbullying and how they should report a concern. - Ensuring all staff are aware of their responsibilities by providing clear guidance for staff on the use of technology, both inside and outside of school. - 2.4.
 All members of staff are responsible for identifying signs of cyberbullying and staying informed about the technologies that pupils commonly use. - 2.5.
 Teachers are responsible for ensuring that issues surrounding cyberbullying are explored in the curriculum and pupils are aware of how to respect others. - 2.6.
-Pupils, staff and parents are responsible for complying with the school's Acceptable Use Agreement.
-Pupils will be asked to sign the agreement before they are allowed to use computer equipment and the internet in school.
-Parents will be asked to confirm that they have discussed its contents with their children.
+Pupils, staff and parents/carers are responsible for complying with the Trust's Acceptable Use Agreement.